Fujica AZ-1

 · Film Advance: Single-stroke lever; 140' winding angle.

-Automatic Film: Motorized film winder (Fujica Auto Winder, Advance optional) advances film and cocks shutter each time shutter is released.
+Automatic Film: Motorized film winder (Fujica Auto Winder, Advance optional) advances film and winds shutter each time shutter is released.

 Exposure Count: Automatic reset additive type.